skinny-framework/skinny-framework/README.md

 }
 ```

-Company object should implement `skinny.SkinnyModel` APIs and you should prepare some view templates under `src/main/webapp/WEB-INF/views/members/`.
+`Company` object should implement `skinny.SkinnyModel` APIs and you should prepare some view templates under `src/main/webapp/WEB-INF/views/members/`.

 ### ORM

 Skinny provides you Skinny-ORM as the default O/R mapper, which is built with [ScalikeJDBC](https://github.com/seratch/scalikejdbc).

-Skinny-ORM is simple but much powerful.
+Skinny-ORM is much powerful, so you don't need to write much code.
 Your first model class and companion are here.

 ```scala
 case class Member(id: Long, name: String, createdAt: DateTime)